 Failure to serve a detention is a Level II

 Act of Misconduct as per the Code of

-Student Conduct.
+Student Conduct and may result in in school or out-of-school suspension.

 Level IV Offenses

 Any student who possesses a firearm, illegal knife, explosive, or any other dangerous object or weapon on school district property, on school buses, and/or in attendance at district-related activities shall be immediately suspended and recommended for expulsion by the principal (as indicated in the HISD Code of Student Conduct).
 For purposes of this policy, an object used in a threatening manner shall also be considered a dangerous object or weapon even if its normal use is not as a weapon.